Bobz18/bobbyzhouproject/README.md

 ### Conclusion

 Since I get p-value = 0.0 < 0.05, I reject the null hypothesis and conclude that recipes without meat tags tend to receive higher ratings than those with meat tags.
 This suggests that meat inclusion may negatively influence how recipes are rated by users.

+## Framing a Prediction

+Based on my earlier analysis, I aim to **predict the rating of a recipe** as a multi-class classification problem.
+Since `rating` takes on integer values from 1 to 5, I treat it as a categorical, ordinal variable.

+I chose `rating` as the response variable because it is the most visible and influential metric that users consider when browsing recipes online.
+Additionally, most of my prior exploratory analysis centered around understanding what affects `rating`, giving me a strong foundation for identifying relevant features.

+In particular, I found that both `minutes` (preparation time) and `contains_meat` (meat inclusion) were significantly associated with recipe ratings.
+Therefore, I will use these two variables to construct features for my baseline classification model.

+To assess the performance of the model, I will evaluate two metrics:

+1. **Accuracy**
+   Accuracy measures the overall proportion of correct predictions.
+It provides a high-level indication of how well the model predicts ratings using `minutes` and `contains_meat` as inputs.

+2. **F1 Score**
+   The F1 score balances precision and recall, making it useful for understanding how well the model performs across all rating categories—especially in the presence of class imbalance.
+It also helps assess whether the model is generating excessive false positives or false negatives, which is important for evaluating fairness and reliability.

+## Baseline Model

+For my baseline model, I used a **Random Forest Classifier** to predict recipe ratings based on two key features: `minutes` and `contains_meat`.
+These features were chosen based on earlier exploratory analysis that indicated their relevance to rating outcomes.

+To prepare the data:

+1. **`minutes`**
+   This is a continuous numerical feature representing the preparation time of a recipe.
+I standardized this column using `StandardScaler()` so that the model could interpret whether a recipe takes more or less time than average, regardless of scale.

+2. **`contains_meat`**
+   This is a boolean feature indicating whether a recipe includes meat.
+Since prior analysis showed meaningful rating differences between meat and non-meat recipes, I retained this variable in data cleaning steps and converted it into an integer (1 for `True`, 0 for `False`) using a `FunctionTransformer`.

+I did not tune any hyperparameters — the Random Forest was run with default settings.
+The dataset was split using `train_test_split` with 80% of data used for training and 20% held out for testing.

+---

+### Evaluation Results

+Here are the performance metrics from the baseline model:

+- **Accuracy:** `0.776`
+- **Macro F1-Score:** `0.175`
+- **Per-Class F1-Scores:** `[0.0, 0.0, 0.0, 0.0, 0.87]`

+Despite the relatively high accuracy (about 77.6%), the **F1-score reveals a critical issue**: the model performs well only for recipes rated 5, while it completely fails to predict ratings 1 through 4.
+The high accuracy is misleading, as it is driven by the class imbalance in the dataset — around 95% of recipes have ratings of 4 or 5.

+Upon inspecting the predictions, I found that the model mostly outputs only 4s and 5s.
+This reflects the skewed distribution of ratings and explains the poor macro F1-score.
+The model, while technically "accurate", is not fair or informative across rating categories.

+---

+### Cross-Validation Results

+To better evaluate the reliability of my baseline model, I performed **5-fold cross-validation** using both accuracy and F1 score as evaluation metrics.
+This technique helps assess the model’s performance across different subsets of the data and provides a more robust estimate of generalization.

+Here are the averaged results across the five folds:

+- **Mean Accuracy:** `0.7753`
+- **Mean F1 Score (weighted):** `0.6773`

+These results are consistent with the earlier train-test split, reaffirming that the model maintains high accuracy.
+However, the **weighted F1 score** is significantly higher than the earlier macro F1 score (which was only 0.175).
+This is because the **weighted F1 score gives more importance to dominant classes** (like ratings 4 and 5), whereas the macro score weighs each class equally.

+In short, while the model appears effective based on overall accuracy and weighted F1, it still fails to meaningfully capture the minority classes (ratings 1–3), which is masked by the imbalanced label distribution.
+This reinforces the need to address class imbalance and refine evaluation strategies in future modeling stages.

+---

+### Next Steps

+As it stands, this baseline model is not practically useful.
+It performs similarly to a naive classifier that always predicts 5.
+To improve the model, I will need to address the **class imbalance** and enhance the model’s ability to distinguish lower-rated recipes.
+This will be a priority in the final modeling stage.